 It's important to understand your needs and expectations with respect to waste collection.

 The preliminary survey is now closed.
-Staff will present an engagement summary to Council and the public in the first quarter of 2026 to determine next steps.
+Review the "What we heard" engagement summary below which was presented to Council and the public in March 2026.

 Gathering input from the community about the idea of establishing a City waste collection service in Colwood.